jaimevp54/htmlBuilder/docs/index.rst

 The whole source code is available on `GitHub <www.github.com/jaimevp54/htmlBuilder>`_.

-Feel to open an `Issue <www.github.com/jaimevp54/htmlBuilder/issues>`_ or to submit a pull request.
+Feel free to open an `Issue <www.github.com/jaimevp54/htmlBuilder/issues>`_ or to submit a pull request.

 Liscense
 --------